tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 So, when you would kind of-- when it would become a- became *apparent* that you weren't really as into hookup culture as they wanted to be, or thought you would be, they kind of just abandoned you.
 Um, And when you *were* up front and you said like, "I'm not really into meeting up, I just want to talk", I think they got the vibes that I was just consistently going to be putting them off, or that they would eventually pass the test one day, and you know, would get to do the physical stuff.

 But it took me a long time to sort of be comfortable with like being not as... intimately sexual with people.
 And I kind of, for the sake of being polite, I forced myself into a lot of kind of hookups that I wasn't really that interested in, or that I knew I wasn't going to have a fun time from the beginning.
-Not that there was any consent problems, it's just that I wasn't really into it, and I was kind of like-- it was kind of like, you know, laying there like a fish. [laughs]
+Not that there was any consent problems, it's just that I wasn't really into it, and I was kind of like-- it was kind of like, you know, laying there like a fish. <u>[laughs]</u>
 {% assign timecode = "17:00" %}

 </nick>